jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/0_Loadcase.typ

 The current technical capabilities for safely handling high-pressure hydrogen in long tubes cannot adequately protect human operators, testing equipment, and the #gls("swith") itself from potential hydrogen-related incidents during experiments.
 Due to these safety limitations, alternative methods for conducting the certification tests must be explored.

 The primary objective of this section is to determine whether hydrogen can be substituted with an alternative filling agent without substantially altering the structural properties that would invalidate test results.
 To address this question, the most critical load cases will be examined in @chap_3_0_0.
 These findings will inform the central question addressed in @chap_3_0_1 to @chap_3_0_3: Can hydrogen be replaced with an alternative medium in the tanks without significantly affecting the structural properties during experimental structural investigation?
+Finally, in @chap_3_0_4, practical methods for introducing physical loads during experimental tests are evaluated against selected criteria.
+The insights gained from this evaluation establish the foundation for the aerodynamic load discretization and optimization methodology developed in @chap_4_0.

 // Title was tested and is inshallah fine